olegv142/esp32-ble-uart-mx/README.md

 # esp32-ble (ble_uart_mx)
 This is the multipurpose dual role BLE to serial bridge capable of creating multiple connections to other peripheral devices as well as acting as peripheral accepting connections from other central device.
-Its operation is controlled by host via the same serial link as used for data transfers.
+Its operation is controlled by the host via the same serial link as used for data transfers.
 Multiple compile time configuration options are provided to meet requirements in a variety of applications.
 For example it may be used for gathering telemetry data from some set of devices, providing communication link for commands / responses from controlling application or for creating bidirectional wireless communication channel between the pair of devices.
-It uses Arduino as building platform to keep code small and make using it as simple as possible.
+It uses Arduino as building platform to keep code compact and make building and flashing as simple as possible.
 The adapter was tested on ESP32C3 Super Mini modules with Espressif board support package version 3.0.3.

 ## Architecture and communication protocol

 ### Device roles
 BLE devices may play two different roles.
 The peripheral role acts as a server providing access to its internal data to the central role acting as a client accessing that data remotely.
-Unlike many BLE to serial adapters having only one role the **ble_uart_mx** adapter implements both roles.
+Unlike many BLE to serial adapters that may be used in only one role at a time the **ble_uart_mx** adapter implements both roles and they can be used simultaneously.
 The peripheral role is typically used to provide wireless access for some computing device such as desktop or mobile phone.
 There is also a convenient possibility to access peripheral from browser which allows for creating cross platform web applications.
 The central role on the other hand may be used to access other peripherals.
 It may be used for wireless communications with one or more devices or just to create a bidirectional communication link with another adapter as a peripheral device.
-The **ble_uart_mx** adapter is capable of creating of up to 8 connections to peripheral devices while nor more than one central device may create connection to it at the same time.
+The **ble_uart_mx** adapter is capable of creating of up to 8 connections to peripheral devices while no more than one central device may create connection to it at the same time.
 The connection is always initiated by central device.
 To create connection the 6 byte MAC address of the destination peripheral is required.

 ### How it works
 Technically the BLE peripheral device consists of a collection of services (we have only one).
 Each service is a collection of characteristics (we have only one).
 There are also descriptors but we omit them for clarity.
 The characteristic may be considered as data buffer accessible for reading and writing either locally or remotely.
 The central device does not have such rich internal structure.
-It is just able to establish connection to peripheral device in order to subscribe to characteristic updates and be able to update it remotely.
+It is just able to establish connection to peripheral device in order to subscribe to characteristic updates and to be able to update it remotely.
 The peripheral device transmits its data by writing it to characteristic.
 The central device receives them by notification mechanism.
 The central device writes its data to the characteristic remotely.
 The peripheral is notified about remote write and receives data written by central.

 <p align="center">
   <img src="https://github.com/olegv142/esp32-ble/blob/main/doc/ble_data_flow.png?raw=true" width="70%" alt="BLE data flow"/>